Season 3, Episode 7

 Michael Kithcart: 15:33

-Well, and, and I talk a lot about the difference between achievement and high performance.
+Well, and, I talk a lot about the difference between achievement and high performance.
 And that the part about achievement, I think people get, they get attached to it, right, because it serves them in some, in some way, shape and form, because it helps them get to success.
-Like we're all everybody listening is achiever.
-You know, I'm a recovering achiever, you're a recovering achiever, right, and because it got us to a certain level of success, but it's in singular pursuit, and it can, and it can really be exhausting and wear you out.
-And so, I'm interested in hearing, like, how you start to release yourself from perfectionism, because that I also feel is aligned with high performance, where you actually can have ongoing levels of sustainable growth.
-But the key is that you do that while you're maintaining well being and positive relationships.
+Like we're all everybody listening is an achiever.
+You know, I'm a recovering achiever, you're a recovering achiever, right, and because it got us to a certain level of success, but it's in singular pursuit, and it can, and it can be exhausting and wear you out.
+And so, I'm interested in hearing, like, how you start to release yourself from perfectionism because that I also feel is aligned with high performance, where you actually can have ongoing levels of sustainable growth.
+But the key is that you do that while you're maintaining well-being and positive relationships.
 So that well, being peace, I think is so connected to perfectionism.
 And I'd love your thoughts on that, and kind of how you see the shift happening.

 Elizabeth Onyeabor: 16:48